A Pragmatic Guide to Data Engineering Project Management

 From day one, establish a firm communication rhythm:

-This dual-track governance model maintains both tactical momentum and strategic alignment, ensuring the selected partner delivers on their promises.
+This dual-track governance model maintains both tactical momentum and strategic alignment, so the partner you selected actually delivers what they promised.

 Vanity metrics like “tasks completed” are insufficient for managing data engineering projects.
-Leaders require unambiguous signals on project velocity, financial health, and business impact.
-A multi-faceted measurement framework is essential.
+Leaders need clear signals on project velocity, financial health, and business impact - a multi-faceted measurement framework, not a single number.

 Engineering Velocity and Predictability